Now's the Time to Rent Out Your Fitness Equipment

 If you’re not able to use your studio or gym space, why not rent out some of the equipment you have to your clients who are stuck at home?
 It’s becoming more and more difficult to get to stores that sell anything but essentials, and renting equipment might be the only option for many.

-Make that equipment keep working for you, and help your clients maximize their at-home workouts.
+Make that equipment keep working for you, and help your clients maximise their at-home workouts.
 You can either charge for rentals or include renting as a perk of keeping an active membership with you.

 Are you offering live stream workouts?
 Your clients would love to be able to use the equipment they’ve grown accustomed to using when they workout with you at the studio or gym.
 Renting equipment just ups the reasons for clients to join you for streaming workouts.